AI-sandbox/archetypal-analysis/README.md

 ### Arguments

 - `-i`/`--input_file`: defines the input file / path.
 File must be in VCF, BED, PGEN or NPY format.
-If format is NPY, the data is assumed to be already projected.
 - `-o`/`--output_file`: defines the output file / path.
 File name does not need any extensions.
 - `-k`/`--n_archetypes`: defines the number of archetypes.
 - `--tolerance`: defines when to stop optimization.